soccermitchy/ts3usertracker/SETUP.md

 ## 1. Install dependencies
 `luarocks install lapis` - Lapis is the web framework used for all of the web-based stuff and database stuff.
 `luarocks install lua-messagepack` - Used to transfer data between non-web stuff and the database.
+Go get the OpenResty source and install it, Lapis depends on it.

 ## 2. Configure
 `cp config.lua.example config.lua`